PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 	    ]
 	}

-One interesting part of this file is that we see that the recommender is using the ALS algorithm (alternating least squares) and we pass that algoritm several parameters such as rank and number of iterations.
+One interesting part of this file is that we see that the recommender is using the ALS algorithm (alternating least squares) and we pass that algorithm several parameters such as rank and number of iterations.
 Let's check out how this ALS algorithm works.

 The Basics
 --